Dorset's diverse countryside and coastline provide excellent activities and opportunities for exploration on foot, horseback or bike.Read more...

 To wash down your Dorset meal, you could try a locally made cider, like Cider by Rosie.
 In early October, apple pressing days are held around the county, and many places invite you to bring your own apples for pressing.

-My retired farming friend, Alf Wallis, remembers the days when badger leg was eaten in Dorset pubs; happily these days when you hear someone ordering a half a Badger in the pub they are after a beer from the Hall & Woodhouse Brewery.
+My late friend, Alf Wallis, remembered the days when badger leg was eaten in Dorset pubs; happily these days when you hear someone ordering a half a Badger in the pub they are after a beer from the Hall & Woodhouse Brewery.
 Dorset is well stocked with breweries, such as the Piddle Brewery and Palmers.
-Details of other local breweries and beers are available at www.dorsetbreweries.com.
+Information about other local breweries and beers are available at Dorset Breweries.

-Thanks to its temperate climate, the county even produces its own wine, available at farm shops, delicatessens and independent supermarkets.
-Furleigh Estate (Salway Ash DT6 5JF; 01308 488991; www.furleighestate.co.uk) near Bridport is a dairy farm that has been transformed into a winery producing white, red, rosé and sparkling wines; cellar door sales and winery tours are available on Fridays and Saturdays.
-Wines from the Sherborne Castle Vineyard (www.sherbornecastle.com) are available at the castle shop and other local outlets, while Melbury Vale Vineyard (Redmans Lane, Melbury SP70DB; 01747 850773; www.melburyvaleco.co.uk) sells its wines in shops and restaurants in the Shaftesbury area.
-With 30 acres of land and 38,000 vines, Langham Wine Estate (Crawthorne, Dorchester DT2 7NG; 01258 839095; www.langhamwine.co.uk) is the largest vineyard in the southwest of England.
-On Fridays between June and September, guided tours of the vineyard are available.
+The county produces its own wine, thanks in no small part to its temperate climate.
+Available at farm shops, delicatessens and independent supermarkets.
+Furleigh Estate near Bridport is a dairy farm that has been transformed into a winery producing white, red, rosé and sparkling wines.
+Cellar door sales are available and winery tours take place on Fridays and Saturdays, plus Wednesdays in summer.
+Wines from the Sherborne Castle Vineyard are available at the castle shop and other local outlets.
+Melbury Vale Vineyard sells its wines and liqueurs in shops and restaurants in the Shaftesbury area, and also at their winery shop.
+With 30 acres of land and 38,000 vines, Langham Wine Estate is the largest vineyard in the southwest of England.
+Winery tours can be booked online, and a tasting room and café operate in August and September.
+Lyme Bay Winery produces delicious fruit wines and fruit liqueurs, as well as cider and mead.

 As we all know, dairy farmers have had to diversify.
-A creative diversification is Black Cow vodka (01308 868844; www.blackcow.co.uk), a smooth vodka made from milk and with a distinctly creamy quality.
+A creative diversification is Black Cow vodka, a smooth vodka made from milk and with a distinctly creamy quality.
 It is available in delicatessens and farmshops around Dorset.

 For our author’s selection of recommended places to eat see Slow Travel Dorset.